 - participant’s current capital set-up and management program

 - interaction with other group members and the coordinator.

-There will be several professional development days (in a group-learning environment) a year over a two to three year period.
+There will be several professional development days (in a group-learning environment) over a two to three year period.
 A checklist covering what producers need to do to participate will be provided.

 The fee to join an NB2 producer group is $2,000/per business (including GST).